 In this set called the Machine Garden, Oto begins to understand the hidden workings of his world.
 He realizes his purpose, and faces great challenges to set evolutionary events in motion.
 The struggle takes its toll:

-The middle shot, where he passes out after his world begins to blur, is an idea that i’ve wanted to try out for a long time.
+This shot of Oto, in a bout of vertigo, is an idea that i’ve wanted to try out for a long time.
 It is an in-camera shot, with the X-blur and the Y-blur created practically.
 Oto was attached to the camera and the camera was on a long slider which could move in X and in Y. The shot started static but then I progressively moved the camera more and more about the center point to obtain the blur during a 3 second exposure.
 It was a frustrating rig to work with and it took a very long night to finish shooting, but it turned out beautifully and it’s a great evocation of the character’s inner state of mind, as he crumples to the floor.

 By the end of the opening sequence, Oto has been assembled and is starting to walk.
 His novel uni-ball hip design makes him difficult to animate walking.
 This video shows my first test animations of the walk.
 Much room for improvement is visible even to the untrained eye.